-- What is meant by a "learning conversation" (p.16)?
-What two benefits is a learning conversation supposed to have for you during negotiation or conflict resolution?
-(The optional article by Nicholas Epley explains some - (The optional article by Nicholas Epley explains some psychology research that suggests how listening is absolutely irreplaceable when it comes to truly understanding another person.) - What is your internal voice?
+- 1. What two benefits does listening have for you during negotiation or conflict resolution? - (The optional article by Nicholas Epley explains some psychology research that suggests how listening is absolutely irreplaceable when it comes to truly understanding another person.) - 2.
+What is your internal voice?
 How can it be a barrier to adopting a stance of curiosity?
 What can be done to manage that voice? - 3.
 What are the wrong and right ways to practice inquiry during conflict resolution? - 4.
 Why is it important to paraphrase what it is you are leaning from inquiry during conflict resolution? - 5.
 When paraphrasing, it is often important to also acknowledge their feelings.
 Why is that?
-How can this effectively be done?
+How can this effectively be done? - 6.
+Putting this all together, in what ways does actively listening create a learning conversation?